Inooty/riftbook/readme.md

-# Riftbook
+# What is Riftbook?
-A Chromebook Utility that installs a Debian proot container with a desktop enviroment, apps etc.
+Riftbook is a utility meant to be used for outdated chromebooks / chromebooks that cannot install the Debian Container inside of ChromeOS.